 Innovative: The Employment First philosophy offers mulitple ways for people with disabilities to achieve their employment goals.

 What is the Employment First Advisory Partnership and How Does it Relate to the State Rehabilitation Council?

-The State Rehabilitation Council was assigned lead agency responsibility for developing, convening and administering the Employment First Advisory Partnership.
-According to the requirements in law the SRC:
+What is the State Rehabilitation Council's role?
+The State Rehabilitation Council (SRC) was assigned lead agency responsibility for developing, convening and administering the EFAP.
+The law required the SRC to:

-- Administered a blended member recruitment process to identify EFAP members (some members were selected by narrow criteria in the law, others selected through a competitive application process).
+- Administer a blended member recruitment process to identify EFAP members (some members were selected by narrow criteria in the law, others selected through a competitive application process).

 - Develop these recommendations that were reported to the General Assembly in January 2018.